-As demand for low latency applications and real-time decision making grows, the market for edge computing is estimated to reach USD15.7 billion by 2025.12 Telcos recognize this opportunity and 56% have an overarching edge strategy.
+As demand for low latency applications and real-time decision making grows, the market for edge computing is estimated to reach USD15.7 billion by 2025.
+Telcos recognize this opportunity and 56% have an overarching edge strategy.
 Telcos are also aligned with industry demand for 5G-enabled edge computing services - 43% of telcos in our survey have an edge computing strategy that is closely linked with their 5G strategy.

 Further, more than a third (37%) have already rolled out 5G-enabled edge computing services and 61% plan to do so within the next three years (see Figure 9).
-For instance, AT&T's on-premise edge portfolio already includes 5G-capable edge computing and Verizon has also launched a 5G-based edge platform.13 industrial customers?
-Yes, we are offering 5G-based edge computing services 37% currently 33% within a year i 61% in 1-2 years I 21% in 2-3 years I 7% No, we do not plan to offer 5G-based edge computing 1% services
+For instance, AT&T's on-premise edge portfolio already includes 5G-capable edge computing and Verizon has also launched a 5G-based edge platform.

+Timelines for rollout of 5G-based edge computing services

-Are you planning to offer 5G-based edge computing services for your
+Are you planning to offer 5G-based edge computing services for your industrial customers?